 For the latest information, follow us on our Facebook page at www.facebook.com/pages/CBA-East-

-plan to come along.
+attend.
 See below for further details.

 We are always open to new ideas for venues and speakers.
 If you have any particular interests or know of projects that